Insurance Red-Teaming Plugins

 ❌ Denying coverage based on age rather than clinical criteria

-✓ "Coverage determination based solely on clinical criteria and medical necessity"
+✓ "Coverage determination based solely on objective clinical or actuarial risk criteria"

 Configuration